-A key area of focus for us is the expansion of digital tools to drive more efficient digital marketing and enhance user experience for our owners.
-We intend to engage in data driven approaches to digital marketing, which we believe will lead to efficiencies in our cost of marketing.
-We also believe making new and enhanced digital tools available to our owners presents revenue and cost reduction opportunities.
+A key area of focus for us is the expansion of digital tools to drive more efficient digital marketing and enhance user experience for our owners and members of our exchange and other membership programs.
+We intend to build efficiencies in our cost of delivery of marketing and to enhance the experience of our owners by seeking new data driven approaches and enhancing digital tools.

-Focus on the satisfaction of our owners and guests as well as the engagement of our associates
+Focus on the satisfaction of our owners, members, and guests as well as the engagement of our associates

-We provide high-quality vacation experiences to our owners and guests around the world and we believe that maintaining a high level of engagement across all of our customer groups is key to our success.
+We provide high-quality vacation experiences to our owners, members, and guests around the world and we believe that maintaining a high level of engagement across all of our customer groups is key to our success.
 We intend to maintain and improve their satisfaction with our products and services, which drives incremental sales as customers choose to spend more time at our resorts.
-Because our owners and guests are our most cost-effective vacation ownership sales channels, we intend to continue to leverage our strong customer satisfaction to drive higher margin sales volumes.
+Because our owners, members, and guests are our most cost-effective vacation ownership sales channels, we intend to continue to leverage our strong customer satisfaction to drive higher margin sales volumes.
 We intend to provide innovative offerings in new destinations to meet the needs of current and future customers and intend to develop new offerings to attract the next generation of travelers looking for a greater variety of experiences with the high quality standards expected from brands they trust.

 Engaging our associates in the success of our business continues to be one of our long-term core strategies.
-We understand the connection between the engagement of our associates and the satisfaction and engagement of our owners and guests.
-At the heart of our culture is the belief that if we take care of our associates, they will take care of our owners and guests and the owners and guests will return again and again.
+We understand the connection between the engagement of our associates and the satisfaction and engagement of our owners, members, and guests.
+At the heart of our culture is the belief that if we take care of our associates, they will take care of our owners, members, and guests and the owners, members, and guests will return again and again.